EmnaNefzi/Esprit-PIBI-4BI1-2026-SportPadel/SA_Talend/README.md

 ## Best Practices

 1. Commit `.item` and `.properties` files to GitHub.
-2. Exclude `.screenshot` if you want to reduce repository size (optional).
+2. Optionally, exclude `.screenshot` files if repository size is a concern.
-3. Document any changes in the README to keep the team aligned.
+3. Document any modifications clearly in the README to keep the team aligned.
 4. Test jobs locally before pushing new versions.
+5. Strictly follow the execution order to prevent data inconsistencies.
+6. Ensure all team members use the **same Talend Studio version**.

 ---

+## Folder Structure Recommendation

+4. Verify the loaded data in the **PostgreSQL Data Warehouse**.

+---

+## Notes

+- `.properties` files allow you to adjust **source/target paths**, database connections, and other job parameters.
+- `.screenshot` files are for documentation only; they do **not** affect execution.
+- The **Talend project file (`talend.project`)** is required for Talend Studio to recognize the project.
+- Avoid manual edits to `.item` files outside Talend Studio unless absolutely necessary.
+- Always **version control** this folder on GitHub to track changes in jobs and configurations.

+---

+## Best Practices

+1. Commit `.item` and `.properties` files to GitHub.
+2. Optionally, exclude `.screenshot` files if repository size is a concern.
+3. Document any modifications clearly in the README to keep the team aligned.
+4. Test jobs locally before pushing new versions.
+5. Strictly follow the execution order to prevent data inconsistencies.
+6. Ensure all team members use the **same Talend Studio version**.

+---

+## Folder Structure Recommendation
+    SA_Talend/
+           ├── SA_MASTER_LOAD_0.1.*
+           ├── SA_Load_Calender2023_0.1.*
+           ├── SA_Load_Calender2024_0.1.*
+           ├── SA_Load_PadelTour_2026_0.1.*
+           ├── SA_Load_Padel_Rackets_SA_0.1.*
+           ├── SA_Load_Players_Men_0.1.*
+           ├── SA_Load_Players_Women_0.1.*
+           ├── SA_Load_Tournois_apr_a_sep_0.1.*
+           └── talend.project

+- Each job folder contains `.item`, `.properties`, and optionally `.screenshot`.
+- `talend.project` is required for Talend Studio project recognition.

+---

-**This folder is an integral part of the Sport Padel BI project and must remain synchronized with the GitHub repository.**
+**This folder is a critical component of the Sport Padel BI project and must remain synchronized with the GitHub repository.**